Bacon Wrapped Shrimp Skewers

 - Wrap each piece of shrimp with one-third slice of bacon.

-- Line the baking rack with all of the prepared skewers.
+- Thread five pieces on each skewer.
+Line the baking rack with all of the prepared skewers.

 - Brush each skewer with BBQ sauce.

 - Flip and coat the other side with BBQ sauce.

 - Roast for another 10 minutes or until you reach desired doneness.

 If your oven has a convection setting, use it for added crispiness.

 If you buy frozen shrimp, be sure to thaw it out by running it under cold water before assembling kabobs.

 Because each brand and type of bacon will be of different thicknesses and each oven will cook slightly differently, you may want to turn the kabobs again, coat them with barbecue sauce, and cook for an additional 5 minutes or so.